idelfonsog2/idelfonsog2.github.io/README.md

 _They are useful when you need to leave in a rush_

-_There is a individual in the middle, or "man in the middle"_
+_There is an individual in the middle, or "man in the middle"_

 _manual work is prompt to error_